wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="if-i-retake-a-course-what-happens-on-my-transcript-and-how-does-this-affect-my-gpa">If I retake a course, what happens on my transcript and how does this affect my GPA?</h2>
- If you are unsatisfied with your performance in a given course, and if you feel that another experience with that material is necessary, you can retake the course.
+<a id=26></a> If you are unsatisfied with your performance in a given course, and if you feel that another experience with that material is necessary, you can retake the course.
 This should be considered carefully and with the advice of your faculty and 4-year advisors.

 The implications on GPA and transcripts depend on both the grades obtained each time and your prime school.
 In most cases transcripts will indicate an "R" and letter grade on the first instance to indicate the course was retaken.
 Refer to the relevant bulletin for policies that apply to your school and degree: [Undergraduate Bulletin](https://bulletin.wustl.edu/undergrad/) and [Graduate Bulletin](https://bulletin.wustl.edu/grad/).
 Each Bulletin includes sections for each school, which contain that school's retake policies.
 (Searching the PDF version of the bulletin for "retake" in the section for your school may be the best way to find all relevant policies/concerns).